 CETL Certificate Program

-Designed for: Early career educators;those with 4 or less years of teaching experience.
+Designed for: Early career educators; those with 4 or fewer years of teaching experience.

 The topics change every year so participants are invited to join this group multiple times.